wenkokke/NLQ/QUESTIONS.md

   * The Lambek calculus needs linear logic's & in order to get rid of all that silly "ambiguous definitions" machinery.
 Which means we also need to add & back into our linear logic fragment.

+  * How will the suggestions in the previous point affect the translations from a lexical function back to a context-free grammar?

+  * How did you originally define the grammar for $a^{n}b^{n}$ in the Lambek-Grishin calculus?

+  * Talk about how a define linear negation is not in fact a negation at all, and ask why the choice for intuitionistic linear logic was made, instead of classical linear logic.

+  * Talk about AB grammars, ask if they're associative.

 ## March 26th